Edison272/Map-Generator-Tool/README.md

 2) In the inspector, you'll see that the Map Generator object contains a script called "MapGenScript" - this is where all the magic happens

 3) The two buttons at the top are pretty straightforward
 - "Generate The Map!" just generates the map.
 It takes a second or two to work though.
+This is used for in-editor purposes
 - "Save The Map" will save a copy of the map to "Assets/MapGenTool/SavedMaps" as a prefab.

 4) Below the two buttons are the various inputs and parameters which can be used to change the map output.
 You get a short description of them if you hover over each parameter, but an explanaition here wouldn't hurt either.
   - MANDATORY INPUTS - the tool WILL NOT WORK if one of these is missing
     - Map Object